-Hawaiian Electric customers on Oahu with rooftop solar may now be eligible for a new incentive by adding a home battery.
+Hawaiian Electric customers on Oahu and Maui with rooftop solar may now be eligible for a new incentive by adding a home battery.
 The utility wants to add more battery capacity onto the grid to help manage retirement of a coal plant and support Hawaii’s goal of 100 percent clean energy by 2045.

 Early adopters earn more.

 The first customers accepted into the Battery Bonus program will receive $850 per kilowatt of

 capacity that can serve the grid during a fixed two-hour period each day.
 This $850 per kilowatt incentive will decrease to $750 and $500 per kilowatt until eventually phasing out as more capacity is added to the grid.

 For example, an IQ 10™ battery has a continuous power output of 3.84 kilowatts (kW).

 IQ 10 could, therefore, earn $3,264 from the program at $850 per kilowatt.
 In return for

 the incentive, your Enphase Storage system would simply export energy to the grid during a

 two-hour period each day (between 6 pm and 8:30 pm).
 This would occur automatically, and you

 would keep functionality of your Enphase Storage system, including backup power.